-We inspected the stale pricing report to identify prices that have not changed and verified whether the quoted price is a valid fair value;
+We inspected the stale pricing report to identify prices that have not changed and noted none; and investment portfolio, including derivatives.

-We compared the Company's investment holdings as at 31 December 2023 to an independent confirmation received directly from the Company's Custodian and Depositary.
+We compared the Company's investment holdings as at 31 December 2024 to independent confirmations received directly from the Company's Custodian and Depositary.
 We agreed all open year-end derivative positions to confirmations received independently from the Company's Brokers.